By: Graeme Scott, VP of Advanced Networking and Mobility + Jason Kaufman, Principal

 Every Friday night in retail it’s the same story: the POS system slows down.
 The store manager blames the internet.
 But the internet is fine—two employees in the back are streaming video, and nobody’s prioritizing the traffic that actually makes the business money.

 Adding SD-WAN immediately elevates you out of the commodity conversation.
-You’re no longer selling bandwidth—you’re selling application performance and business continuity.
+You’re no longer selling bandwidth—you’re selling application network performance and business continuity.

 Layer 4: Security